Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Model Training
 ## Decision Tree Classifier:
-Starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries. it also gives a baseline to compare other models and the importance of hyperparameters on evaluation metrics
+Starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries of the loan datset. it also gives a baseline to compare other models and the importance of hyperparameters on evaluation metrics

 * **Model Training:** Utilized DecisionTreeClassifier with varying depths (1 to 20) to find optimal max_depth.
 * **Performance Metrics:** Evaluated models based on training and test accuracy, as well as F1 scores.